CALL NOW TO SPEAK TO AN ATTORNEY

 When you began your job, you might have been provided or purchased disability insurance, but when your accident has left you injured and unable to work, how do you file a claim for those benefits?
 These benefits can help you keep going after a serious accident, but filing a disability insurance claim can be confusing and difficult, especially when you’re dealing with unfair claim denials.

 California disability insurance rules are often strict, and when you have been hurt and left disabled, that can feel overwhelming.
-But with the help of a Los Angeles disability lawyer at Haffner Law, you can get the help you need to handle your disability claim.
+But with the help of a Los Angeles disability attorney at Haffner Law, you can get the help you need to handle your disability claim.
+Give us a call now and let us talk about your case.

 Types of Disability Insurance in Los Angeles